WebOfTrustInfo/rwot7-toronto/draft-documents/ipld_did_documents.md

 Example 1 shows the DID document before publication, and before a cryptographic signature has been added.
 Note that the `id` and `signature` fields are omitted as it is not associated yet with the DID method specific identifier.
 Unlike other DID methods, with the DID document being represented as IPLD, we can directly link the `@context` which is also represented on IPLD as a resolvable CID cryptographic link.
 Noteably absent is the `previous` field, as this is the genesis of the chain of objects that subsequent updates will reference (see below).
 This entire DID document when added to IPFS as IPLD has a CID of `zdpuAqiExr6k4AbWF6BuGkgUbVMZ7jbJyNvRz9z9yyRBxosPi` and will be used as the `previous` field in the subsequent updated DID document (below).

-> Issue: previous field in example 2 doesn't match CID above.
-Which is correct?

 **Example 2: IPLD DID document updated with the addition of the `id` and `signature` fields associating this DID document with a DID method specific identifier for future resolution**

 ``` javascript